MSTV, SBE Speak Out on Wireless Medical Devices in BAS Bands

 SBE and MSTV point to the problems that occurred when DTV broadcasts began on channels that were not used for analog TV service because of the interference potential to other analog stations.
 The FCC and broadcasters worked together to make sure all medical facilities were in the know before a DTV station began operations or changed power.
 Unfortunately, this approach won't work with MMNS.
 A patient using MMNS will have to depend on the ability of the MMNS technology to handle strong co-channel interference.
 The prevailing concept is that MMNS systems, with the wide frequency range available to them, will be able to change channels to avoid interference.

-SBE's comments [PDF]
+SBE's comments [PDF] summarized the situation:

 "There has been no testing of these devices to date relative to interference susceptibility, or at least no public results have been provided of any testing that has been accomplished.
 The Commission cannot just slough off the interference potential to patients who demand and deserve in these devices "a high degree of reliability" with mere notices that nearby RF energy may disrupt operation of the devices."